 Increasing the use of solar also helps to reduce air pollution from fossil fuels, which is one of the biggest challenges facing air quality in the UK and globally.

 Utility company E.ON has also estimated that it's possible to cut energy bills by up to £400 a year by generating power through solar panels.
 It's also possible to sell any excess solar energy generated back to the grid to cut energy bills further.

 One of the persistent myths about solar panels is that they don't work if it's not sunny.

 This is a particular worry in a nation obsessed with the weather like the UK that has its fair share of cloudy and rainy days.

-While it's true that solar panels will generate more power on a sunny day, as long as there is light, the panels will still be generating energy.
+While it's true that solar panels will generate more power on a sunny day, as long as there is light you can still have electricity generated by your solar panels.

 This means solar panels can generate power all year round, including in the autumn and winter.